 We stay for the next three nights in Tomar.
+This evening, we shall dine at Taverna Antiqua, a medieval themed restaurant located in the historical centre of Tomar, a short walk from our hotel.
 (Overnight Tomar, Hotel dos Templários) BD

-Day 11: Monday 18 September, Tomar - Fatima - Nazaré - Óbidos - Tomar
+Day 11: Monday 17 September, Tomar - Fatima - Nazaré - Óbidos - Tomar

-- Fatima
+• Fatima

-- Maritime Village of Nazaré

-- Old Town and Castle, Óbidos
+- Maritime Village of Nazaré - Old Town and Castle, Óbidos